-STILL SEARCHING: Parents of Cynthia Dawn Kinney speak out
+Still searching: Parents of Cynthia Dawn Kinney speak out

-PAWHUSKA, OK.
-(KSNW) — A potential break in a missing person’s case out of Pawhuska, Oklahoma, splashed the name of a serial killer onto the headlines.
+PAWHUSKA, Okla.
+(KSNW) — A potential break in a missing person’s case out of Pawhuska, Oklahoma, splashed the name of BTK into the headlines.

-At the heart of that story is Cynthia “Cindi” Dawn Kinney, last seen at a laundromat on June 23, 1976.
+At the heart of that story is Cynthia “Cindi” Dawn Kinney, who was last seen at a laundromat on June 23, 1976.

 To keep her memory at the center of the recent interest, her parents shared with KSN about the joy their daughter brought and why they fear they may never know what happened to her.